 These trunks and the materials within are meant to be an interdisciplinary supplement to curriculum already in place and assist educators in fulfilling the State's Standards of Excellence.

 Trunks are housed by Regional Educational Service Agencies) and school districts.

 The Georgia Commission on the Holocaust distributes trunks to RESAs and school districts where they are housed and made available for loan to local middle schools.

 Once the loan period ends, the trunk is returned to the host agency and all the educators that accessed the trunk submit an online evaluation.

 About the Trunks

-After a trunk is decorated, it is brought back to the Georgia Commission on the Holocaust, packed full of materials, and delivered to its respective district.
-Some trunks will be launched in a special presentation at a school with a Holocaust speaker.
-For the Fall 2012 Trunk Presentation Schedule please click here.
+After a trunk is decorated, it is brought back to the Commission, packed full of materials, and delivered to its respective host agency.
+Some trunks were launched in a special presentation at a school with a Holocaust speaker.